redleaderspuppy/ponytown/README.md

 idm if u mw me as long as u ask first :3

+i get stuck on shit a lot and sometimes my game lags 'n i can't stop walking so mb if it seems like im staring at u !

 ure free 2 ask me any questions on my retrospring ^_^